mixpanel/docs/pages/docs/other-bits/tutorials/migration-guides/migrating-to-mixpanel-from-amplitude.md

 - [mParticle](https://docs.mparticle.com/integrations/mixpanel/audience/)
 - [Rudderstack](https://www.rudderstack.com/docs/destinations/streaming-destinations/mixpanel/)

 Note depending on your CDP provider, they may also be able to help with migrating historical data as well.
-Features like [Segment Replay](https://segment.com/docs/guides/what-is-replay/) enable you to quickly backfill historical data during your migration.
+Features like [Segment Replay](https://segment.com/docs/guides/what-is-replay/) enable you to quickly backfill historical data during your migration versus needing to do this work with your developer resources.

-###Import API
+### Import API

 If you currently send data to Amplitude directly to their API, you can simply swap out the Amplitude API with the Mixpanel API.

-####Sending Events
+#### Sending Events

-Amplitude’s `/track` API Endpoint is [https://api2.amplitude.com/2/httpapi](https://api2.amplitude.com/2/httpapi)` (documented [here](https://www.docs.developers.amplitude.com/analytics/apis/http-v2-api/)).
+Amplitude’s `/track` API Endpoint is `https://api2.amplitude.com/2/httpapi` (documented [here](https://www.docs.developers.amplitude.com/analytics/apis/http-v2-api/)).
 A sample request from your server for this API would look like:

 ```bash
 curl -X POST https://api2.amplitude.com/2/httpapi \